indieSoftware/Navigator/README.md

 * Separation of concerns.
 * Simple and easy navigation linking and presentation of views.
 * Easily returning to a specific spot in the navigation tree via navigation checkpoints.
+* Returning callback values via navigation checkpoints.
-* Application deep linking and internal application navigation.
+* External deep linking and internal application navigation via navigation send.
 * Imperative, programatic navigation and control.
 * Navigation state restoration.